Have a conversation with Google Home

 With Continued Conversation, you can have a conversation with Google Home without saying “Hey Google” before each question.

-Note: Continued Conversation is only available in the US.
-Your Assistant language must be set to English (United States).
-Continued conversation may not be available outside of the US even if the language is set to English (United States).
+Note: Your Assistant language must be set to English.
 Please use Android Google Search App (AGSA) 8.7 or higher to access Continued Conversation within Assistant Settings on an Android device.

 Turn on Continued Conversation